calKU0/OurMemories/README.md

 # OurMemories

 OurMemories is an online platform for saving memories with your partner (espesially long distance one).
-It has as a digital-analog clock and countdown for your upcoming meeting.
-Moreover, it stores your previous meetings and you can attach pictures to them.
+It has a digital-analog clock and countdown for your upcoming meeting.
+It allows you to upload your photos and make an album out of each meeting

 ## 🏃 Getting Started